-As you can see on the left image, Overton’s failed to place on the marine products page but each company listed shows marine in their name.
+The results show that for the term marine products, Overton’s is nowhere on the first page, and West Marine is second.
+As you can see on the left image, Overton’s failed to place it on the marine products page but each company listed shows marine in their name.
 This is a prime example of how having a properly placed keyword in the main domain URL can lead to an improved search result.

+If you are asking, “how did West Marine rank for boating products?”
 This likely comes down to relevancy, authority, and popularity.
 Marine products are boating products.
 Overton’s didn’t show for marine products because the competition for that key term was too strong.

 Even though it is not an exact match, if the domain was www.overtonsboating.com, then there is a chance the keyword boating could boost the site for a marine-related search.
 The URL www.overtonsmarine.com would almost certainly receive more domain authority in a search query.

 Companies that offer services can really take advantage of this.
 A plumber with the URL www.raleighplumbers.com has a solid chance that their website will rank for the search term, “Raleigh plumbers.”
-This is going to be competitive domain and will probably cost a little extra to purchase, but it is worth the cost.
+This is going to be a competitive domain and will probably cost a little extra to purchase, but it is worth the money.

 Page Load Speed

 One way to improve page loading speed is to compress images and other large files.
 Google’s Page Speed Insights is a good place to test your page’s speed.
 Google even offers tips on how to decrease your load time.
-Download the compressed files and upload to their correct location in your FTP server.
+Download the compressed files and upload them to their correct location in your FTP server.

-Responsive Web Design
+Responsive Web Design for Mobile Users

 RankBrain and User Experience Signals are Key to High Search Rank

-Improve Your Website Google Search Ranking
+Improve Your Website Google Search Ranking with TheeDigital

-With many factors are at play, that unless you have the support of a qualified marketing team, you are probably missing out on several key areas for a better ranking.
+With many factors are at play, it’s important to have the support of a qualified marketing team to make sure you don’t miss anything.
 Utilizing the expertise of digital marketers who understand the intricacies of how Google applies rank factors will free you up to focus on what matters: running your business.